Built by Metorial, the integration platform for agentic AI.

 issue

-Access detailed information about a specific issue including comments, labels, and current state.
+Access detailed information about a specific issue.

 URI Pattern: github://issue/{owner}/{repo}/{issue_number}